HackingGate/kubernetes-vagrant-playground/README.md

 This command will:

-1. Download the Debian 12 base box
+1. Use the common base box as a starting point
-2. Install system updates and required packages
-3. Install containerd container runtime
+2. Install containerd container runtime
-4. Install the selected Kubernetes distribution
+3. Install the selected Kubernetes distribution
-5. Package the resulting VM into a new Vagrant box
+4. Package the resulting VM into a new Vagrant box

 ### Create the Virtual Machines and Provision the Kubernetes Cluster